Chelsea F.C.: Support

 Chelsea is among the most widely supported football clubs in the world.
 It has the sixth-highest average attendance in the history of English football, and regularly attract over 40,000 fans to Stamford Bridge; they were the ninth best-supported Premier League team in the 2023–24 season, with an average gate of 39,700.

 Chelsea's traditional fanbase comes from all over the Greater London area, including working-class parts such as Hammersmith and Battersea, wealthier areas like Chelsea and Kensington, and from the home counties.
 There are numerous official supporters clubs in the United Kingdom and all over the world.
 Between 2007 and 2012, Chelsea were ranked fourth worldwide in annual replica kit sales, with an average of 910,000.
 As of 2023, Chelsea has 118.9 million followers on social media, the fourth highest among football clubs.

 During the 1970s and 1980s, Chelsea supporters were associated with football hooliganism.
 The club's "football firm", originally known as the Chelsea Shed Boys, and subsequently as the Chelsea Headhunters, were nationally notorious for football violence, alongside hooligan firms from other clubs such as West Ham United's Inter City Firm and Millwall's Bushwackers, before, during and after matches.
 The increase of hooligan incidents in the 1980s led chairman Ken Bates to propose erecting an electric fence to deter them from invading the pitch, a proposal that the Greater London Council rejected.

 Since the 1990s, there has been a marked decline in crowd trouble at matches, as a result of stricter policing, CCTV in grounds and the advent of all-seater stadia.
 In 2007, the club launched the Back to the Shed campaign to improve the atmosphere at home matches, with notable success.
 According to Home Office statistics, 126 Chelsea fans were arrested for football-related offences during the 2009–10 season, the third highest in the division, and 27 banning orders were issued, the fifth-highest in the division.

+Chelsea fans share friendly relations with Scottish club Rangers and Northern Irish club Linfield fans, which are collectively known as the "Blue Brothers".
+In addition, since the mid-1970s, Chelsea fans have developed quite friendly relations with fans of the Italian club Hellas Verona.